fdazen/fda-documentation/point_of_sale.md

 #**POINT OF SALE**

-If your property offers extra items for sale, separate from lodging charges, you can keep track of them by using the POS (Point Of Sale) section in the Admin Settings.
-POS items are organized on different levels, more specifically, into POS Points, POS Categories, and POS Items.
-This comes handy when you will run reports.
+If your property offers extra items for sale, separate from lodging charges, you can operate on those by using the POS (Point Of Sale) section.
+POS products are organized around POS Points and POS Categories.
 You can think of a POS Point as being, for example, a ‘restaurant’ or a ‘coffee shop’, a POS Category as being ‘food’ or ‘beverages’, and a POS Item as being ‘walnuts’ or ‘coffee’.